SpinDoctorMRI/SpinDoctor.jl/CITATION.md

 ## Neuron module

-The following article describes the application of SpindDoctor to neuron geometries (extracted from [NeuroMorpho](http://neuromorpho.org/)):
+The following article describes the application of SpinDoctor to neuron geometries (extracted from [NeuroMorpho](http://neuromorpho.org/)):

 ```bibtex